 An investment in the Equity Shares involves a high degree of risk.
-You should carefully consider all the information in this Prospectus, including the risks and uncertainties described below, before making an investment in the Equity Shares.
+You should carefully consider all the information in this Red Herring Prospectus, including the risks and uncertainties described below, before making an investment in the Equity Shares.
 In making an investment decision, prospective investors must rely on their own examination of us and the terms of the Issue including the merits and risks involved.
 The risks described below are not the only ones relevant to us, our Equity Shares, the industry or the segment in which we operate.
 Additional risks and uncertainties, not presently known to us or that we currently deem immaterial may arise or may become material in the future and may also impair our business, results of operations and financial condition.
 If any of the following risks, or other risks that are not currently known or are now deemed immaterial, actually occur, our business, results of operations, cash flows and financial condition could be adversely affected, the trading price of our Equity Shares could decline, and as prospective investors, you may lose all or part of your investment.
 You should consult your tax, financial and legal advisors about particular consequences to you of an investment in this Issue.
 The financial and other related implications of the risk factors, wherever quantifiable, have been disclosed in the risk factors mentioned below.
 However, there are certain risk factors where the financial impact is not quantifiable and, therefore, cannot be disclosed in such risk factors.

-To obtain a complete understanding, you should read this section in conjunction with the sections "Industry Overview", "Our Business" and "Management's Discussion and Analysis of Financial Position and Results of Operations" on pages 98, 109 and 179 of this Prospectus, respectively.
+To obtain a complete understanding, you should read this section in conjunction with the sections "Industry Overview", "Our Business" and "Management's Discussion and Analysis of Financial Position and Results of Operations" on pages 99, 110 and 181 of this Red Herring Prospectus, respectively.
 The industry-related information disclosed in this section that is not otherwise publicly available is derived from industry sources as well as Government Publications.
-Industry sources as well as Government Publications has been obtained from sources believed to be reliable but that their accuracy and completeness and underlying assumptions are not guaranteed and their reliability cannot be assured.
+Industry sources as well as Government Publications generally state that the information contained in those publications has been obtained from sources believed to be reliable but that their accuracy and completeness and underlying assumptions are not guaranteed and their reliability cannot be assured.

-This Prospectus also contains forward-looking statements that involve risks, assumptions, estimates and uncertainties.
-Our actual results could differ materially from those anticipated in these forward-looking statements as a result of certain factors, including the considerations described below and, in the section titled "Forward-Looking Statements" on page 24 of this Prospectus.
+This Red Herring Prospectus also contains forward-looking statements that involve risks, assumptions, estimates and uncertainties.
+Our actual results could differ materially from those anticipated in these forward-looking statements as a result of certain factors, including the considerations described below and, in the section titled "Forward-Looking Statements" on page 24 of this Red Herring Prospectus.